dicastro/homelab/README.md

 ## TODOs

+- create playbook to deploy service to track recipes
+- create playbook to deploy owncloud
+- create playbook to deploy immitch
 - create playbook to deploy homeassistant
 - migrate data from vaultwarden in homeassistant in rpi
 - migrate data from homeassistant in rpi
-- create playbook to deploy service to track car expenses
-- create playbook to deploy service to track recipes
-- create playbook to deploy owncloud
-- create playbook to deploy immitch
 - check pve bios to see if _Restore on AC Power Loss_ (or similar) is enabled
 - create playbook to deploy diun
 - create playbook deploy loki